Suvitex101/agentOS/ARCHITECTURE.md

 rules, heuristics, another service, or a combination of strategies.
 The LLM is a dependency, not the operating center.

+## Models Are Implementation Details

+AgentOS treats models as useful dependencies that can appear inside planners, tools, or future execution strategies.
+They are not the primary architectural boundary.

+This matters because intelligent work systems need to answer questions beyond "which model was called?":

+- What task was requested?
+- What plan was produced?
+- Which capabilities were available?
+- Which tool was selected?
+- Which connector provided that tool?
+- What happened during execution?
+- What result, trace, and errors were returned?

+By making `Task`, `Plan`, `Capability`, `Tool`, `Execution Trace`, and `Result` first-class concepts, AgentOS keeps execution understandable even when the underlying planner changes.
+A deterministic planner, an LLM planner, and a hybrid planner should all be able to use the same registry, tool, memory, and result contracts.

+This is also why AgentOS avoids hard-coding provider assumptions into core objects.
+Provider-specific behavior should live behind replaceable components: planner strategies, tools, memory providers, connectors, or future execution engines.

 ## Mission

 A `Mission` is a long-running objective that can produce many tasks.